Jackson residents file lawsuit against city over water crisis

 “This public health crisis, decades in the making, was wholly foreseeable by Defendants’ actions and has left Jackson residents in an untenable position — without access to clean, safe water in 2022 in a major United States city,” the complaint said.

-According to the complaint, defendants include Jackon’s Mayor Chokwe Lumumba and former mayor Tony Yarber; former directors of public works Kishia Powell, Robert Miller, and Jerriot Smash.
+According to the complaint, defendants include Jackon’s Mayor Chokwe Lumumba; former mayor Tony Yarber; former directors of public works Kishia Powell, Robert Miller, and Jerriot Smash.

-As well as Siemens Corp., which the city hired to install new water meters in 2010.
-Trilogy Engineering Services is also listed as a defendant and was also hired to work on the city’s water systems in 2016.
+Also named are Siemens Corp., which the city hired to install new water meters in 2010, and Trilogy Engineering Services, hired to work on the city’s water systems in 2016.